SciTools/iris/docs/iris/src/techpapers/um_files_loading.rst

 #.
 Iris treats Fieldsfile data almost exactly as if it were PP  -- i.e. it
     treats each field's lookup table entry like a PP header.
 #.
-The Iris datamodel is based on
+The Iris data model is based on
     `NetCDF CF conventions <http://cfconventions.org/>`_, so most of this can also be seen as a metadata translation between PP and CF terms, but it is easier to discuss in terms of Iris elements.